csound-flossmanual/csound-floss/book/03-f-live-events.md

 instrument events from a MIDI keyboard.
 Each MIDI Note-On event can trigger an instrument, and the related Note-Off event of the same key stops the related instrument instance.
-This is explained more in detail in the chapter
+This is explained more in detail in the chapter&nbsp;
 [Triggering Instrument Instances](07-b-triggering-instrument-instances.md)
-in the MIDI section of
+&nbsp;in the MIDI section of
 this manual.
 Here, just a small example is shown.
 Simply connect your MIDI keyboard and it should work.